A General Framework for Abstention Under Label Shift: Experiments

 \section{Experiments}

-We studied the behaviour of the methods described in Sec. ~\ref{sec:methods} on test set distributions both with and without simulated label shift.
-Calibration, where applicable, was performed using the equivalent of a heldout validation set.
+We studied the behaviour of the methods described in Sec. ~\ref{sec:preexistingbaselines} and our proposed methods in Sec. ~\ref{sec:frameworkoverview} \& ~\ref{sec:js-div} on test set distributions both with and without simulated label shift.
+Calibration and label-shift adaptation, where applicable, were performed using the equivalent of a heldout validation set.
 The abstention methods were never presented with the test-set labels.
-For a given model, dataset, and abstention method, the performance of the abstention method was quantified by the the improvement in the metric of interest when different percentages of the dataset were abstained on (denoted as ``@$x$\% Abst.'' in the column headings).
-To assess whether one abstention method was significantly better than another, we applied a one-sided Wilcoxon signed rank test at a significance threshold of $0.05$ to a distribution of performance values generated using models trained with different random seeds as well as different resamplings of the validation and testing sets (specifics are detailed in table captions as well as in Sec. ~\ref{sec:detailsofexperimentaldatasetsandmodels}).
+For a given model, dataset, and abstention method, the performance of the abstention method was quantified by the improvement in the metric of interest when different percentages of the dataset were abstained on (denoted as ``@$x$\% Abst.'' in the column headings).
+To assess whether one abstention method was significantly better than another, we applied a one-sided Wilcoxon signed rank test at a significance threshold of $0.05$ to a distribution of performance values generated using models trained with different random seeds as well as different resamplings of the validation and testing sets (specifics are detailed in table captions).
 We chose the Wilcoxon signed rank test because it is designed to handle paired samples without making any other assumptions about the distribution (a paired sample test was necessary because performance is dependant upon the specific model and data used).